knowlesy/ADO_Ansible_yml/README.md

     terraform apply main.tfplan

-In ADO Project or Org settings check the agent is showing
+In your web browser and in ADO Project or Org settings check the agent is showing

 ![image](https://github.com/knowlesy/ADO_Ansible/assets/20459678/5eff9620-d581-4c54-8986-dd3306a8bd3c)

-Ensure your Service PRinciple has access to the keyvault (note if you havent done this you can manually set these later instead of linking a keyvault ensuring their hidden) [guide for SP on keyvault](https://learn.microsoft.com/en-us/azure/key-vault/general/assign-access-policy?tabs=azure-portal)
+Ensure your Service Principle has access to the keyvault (note if you haven't done this you can manually set these later instead of linking a keyvault ensuring their hidden) [guide for SP on keyvault](https://learn.microsoft.com/en-us/azure/key-vault/general/assign-access-policy?tabs=azure-portal)

 ![image](https://github.com/knowlesy/ADO_Ansible/assets/20459678/f86de58d-6b6b-4001-bb4b-dc089416bbcc)

 Create Library groups